jwikman/nab-al-tools/extension/README.md

 - After the PermissionSet objects has been created, the old Xml PermissionSet files are deleted.
 - An upgrade codeunit is created that maps the usage of the old Xml PermissionSet to the new PermissionSet object.

+### NAB: Create AL Project from Template

+_This is currently released as a "public preview" feature, and the functionality or naming can be changed._

+`NAB: Create AL Project from Template (preview)` uses a template settings file (named `al.template.json`) to create an AL Project from a Template Project.
+The user is prompted to supply input values that is used when converting the template files to the AL Project.

+The `al.template.json` supports a few features:

+- Perform "Search & Replace" within files
+- Rename files
+- Create xlf files

 ### Snippets

 - Assign text variable with CopyStr